amnesica/BelugaProject/doc/UPDATE.md

 10. Update database

-      To update aircraft and airport data use this command:
+      To update aircraft, route and airport data use this command:
       ```
       $ ./run.sh update-db
       ```